Thanks to Tracy from OSP for sharing!

 Although privacy laws were in place in the past, they did not hold companies who monitor and control data accountable.
 The GDPR introduces accountability that can, and very likely will be, enforced.
 Accountability in GDPR terms means registering your processes and being honest and transparent about what you do with data.
 You should be proactively presenting clear answers to questions about data like “Why you collect it, how you collect it, and how you protect it.”

 Non-compliance can result in fines of up to €20 million or 4% of your net annual global turnover, whichever is higher.
-On top of these fines and penalties, individuals will have the right to claim compensation for any damage suffered as a result of GDPR violations.
 Many national authorities have already been established to enforce the General Data Protection Regulations in each country.

 To carry out many controlling and processing actions, you need to have the user’s permission before executing it.
 Examples include monitoring data on a large scale and using tracking cookies.